aozerovs/harvard-python/README.md

 Page numbers (can be blank):
 ```

-And the put put for this would be:
+And the output put for this would be:

 ```
 Wilson, D. Day, G.E., 2012. *How To Be Awesome With Python.* 1st ed.
 Manchester: Penguin.